Five Dog Friendly Holiday Cottages in Anglesey

 After an action-packed day of exploring everything that Anglesey has to offer, there is nothing better than coming home to the property’s cosy living room with plush sofas and widescreen television.
 There is also a country-style kitchen where you can cook up your favourite family meals, as well as three bedrooms and a luxurious bathroom to enjoy.

 Up to two dogs are welcome to come along for the experience, with a large back garden to keep them entertained during their stay at this Anglesey holiday let.

-Gamekeepers cottage is an idyllic spot situated on the outskirts of Bryngwran and is perfect for a weekend away with your four-legged friend.
+Gamekeepers cottage is an idyllic spot situated on the outskirts of Bryngwran and is one of the best dog friendly holiday cottages in Anglesey for a weekend away with your four-legged friend.

 Inside the cottage, you can expect to find spacey, modern rooms fit for a variety of group sizes and a large sitting area with a welcoming woodburning stove that is ideal for cosy nights in.
 There is also a roomy kitchen complete with everything you’ll need for a self-catered stay and an outdoor patio that features an inviting hot tub.